A Look At Darden Restaurants - Low Leverage And Stable Business At A Decent Entry Price

 When we talk about our 2% to 3% over a longer period of time, we are considering acquisitions in that, and so adding our new Cheddar’s restaurants to that has a big push in this fiscal year, but think about what the impact is of that over a five-year horizon.

-Moreover, the management hasn’t been clear about margin guidance, but seemed to re-affirm the expectations of a 10-40 bps EBIT expansion in the long-term:
+Moreover, the management hasn’t been clear about margin guidance, but seemed to reaffirm the expectations of a 10-40 bps EBIT expansion in the long term:

 We stopped talking about what the dollar impact was probably about six months ago as we wanted to make sure that we talked long term about our margin enhancements of 10 to 40 basis points coming from cost saves.

-Assuming the company delivers in line with the management’s guidance this year, which includes the effect of the Cheddar’s acquisition, the 17.8 P/E multiple would be backed by a 2%-3% long-term top-line growth, a 10-40 bps EBIT margin expansion and maybe a 2%-3% buyback rate, in-line with what happened in the last 5-6 years.
+Assuming the company delivers in line with the management’s guidance this year, which includes the effect of the Cheddar’s acquisition, the 17.8 P/E multiple would be backed by a 2%-3% long-term top-line growth, a 10-40 bps EBIT margin expansion and maybe a 2%-3% buyback rate, in line with what happened in the last 5-6 years.
 These numbers suggest a potential range for EPS CAGR between 5% and 10%.
-At 17.8x EPS the stock price doesn’t imply more than a 5%-6% growth rate, so the current price looks like a fair entry point if the company manages to perform at least in line with the low end of the management’s guidance.
+At 17.8x EPS, the stock price doesn’t imply more than a 5%-6% growth rate, so the current price looks like a fair entry point if the company manages to perform at least in line with the low end of the management’s guidance.

 Final Thoughts and Verdict

 Darden looks in shape despite the recent deceleration and slight contraction in margins.
-The stock is not a clear bargain but the current price would be a very good entry point if the company managed to perform in line with the high end of the management’s guidance.
+The stock is not a clear bargain, but the current price would be a very good entry point if the company managed to perform in line with the high end of the management’s guidance.
 If I wanted long-term exposure to the restaurant industry, I think DRI would be a good pick.
 In particular, I like the good optionality in the balance sheet, which could be exploited in the long-term to boost growth.

 In any case, the risk that the management may be overestimating the company’s growth potential is not negligible.
-The restaurant industry is not exposed to the same headwinds of other sectors of retail (Amazon, polarization of retailers base, margin-dilutive effect of digital expansion, etc.) but indirectly suffers from declining foot traffic at malls and other shopping areas and is exposed to competitive pressures from the expansion of “fast casual” restaurant concepts.
+The restaurant industry is not exposed to the same headwinds of other sectors of retail (Amazon (NASDAQ:AMZN), polarization of retailers base, margin-dilutive effect of digital expansion, etc.) but indirectly suffers from declining foot traffic at malls and other shopping areas and is exposed to competitive pressures from the expansion of “fast casual” restaurant concepts.

 Thanks for taking the time to read this article.
 If you liked it, click on the follow button at the top of the page.
 You will get my articles as soon as they are published.
 I am available to further discuss the topics of this article in the comments section.
 If you are interested in having access to my best long and short ideas in the consumer industry, please consider joining Consumer Alpha.
 A two-week free trial is available and, only for a little more than one month, I am going to offer a special price of $30/month or $240/year.
 On Nov.
 1, the price will rise to $35/month and $280/year.